Radhikareddy-chintareddy/NYC-taxitrips/README.md

+# INTRODUCTION:
+The New York City Taxi Trip Data provides a comprehensive view into the bustling world of taxi transportation within the vibrant metropolis of New York City during the year 2013.
+With over 13 million rows of data, this dataset offers a rich resource for understanding the dynamics of taxi services, passenger behaviors, and urban mobility patterns.
+Handling large datasets poses significant challenges, especially when conventional methods for data manipulation and analysis become impractical due to memory constraints.
+In such scenarios, adopting techniques tailored for big data becomes imperative to glean insights efficiently.
+In this code example, we'll demonstrate how to process and analyze large datasets using techniques suitable for big data, focusing on reading data line by line and employing memory-efficient methods for gaining insights.
 # New York City Taxi Trip Data
 This is a New york cty taxi data covering the year of 2013.

+# 1. What datetime range does your data cover?
+How many rows are there total?

+There are total 13990177 rows.

+<ins>**Pickup Datetime range:**<ins>

+Minimum Date: 2013-02-01 00:00:00

+Maximum Date: 2013-02-28 23:59:59

+<ins>**Dropoff Datetime Range-**<ins>

+Minimum Date: 2013-02-01 00:00:55

+Maximum Date: 2013-03-01 01:15:48

 # 2. What are the field names?
 Give descriptions for each field.
 As per the data provided, there are in total 14 attributes.
 The attributes are a combination of numerical and categorical variables.